pratiknarang/peershark/README.txt

 It reads *folders* (not files) residing in SUPERFLOWDATADIR, and creates *one* labelled file (weka style minus the header) per folder (with required attributes only- no. of pkts, no. of bytes, iat, duration, label) with the folder name appended as last column.

+After generating a labelled 'training dataset', supervised machine learning algorithms can be used to generate models for P2P botnet detection.